Nik-Zainal-Group/signature.tools.lib/README.md

 <a name="cite"/>

-If you are using this package please cite:
+These are the research articles associated with ```signature.tools.lib```:

+- A. Degasperi et al. **Substitution mutational signatures in whole-genome-sequenced cancers of the UK national health service.** *Science*, 2022.
-A. Degasperi et al. **A practical framework and online tool for mutational signature analyses show intertissue variation and driver dependencies**, *Nature Cancer*, [https://doi.org/10.1038/s43018-020-0027-5], 2020.
+- A. Degasperi et al. **A practical framework and online tool for mutational signature analyses show intertissue variation and driver dependencies.** *Nature Cancer*, [https://doi.org/10.1038/s43018-020-0027-5], 2020.

-In this publication you will find a lot of useful information for using this package.
+More in details, these are the specific signatures and algorithms introduced in each publication:

+- Degasperi et al. 2022: RefSig SBS v2, RefSig DBS v1, FitMS
+- Degasperi et al. 2020: RefSig SBS v1, RefSig Rearrangements (SV) v1, Fit with bootstrap, HRDetect with bootstrap.

 <a name="req"/>